Padraic-O-Mhuiris/nix-presentation/slides.md

 layout: center
 ---

-### With Nix any software build/install can be a binary download - period
+### With Nix any software build/install can be a binary download

 <br/>

 <v-clicks>

 - Once a package derivation has been built somewhere on some machine
-- That graph can be compressed, copied and dumped directly into your nix store - in parallel
+- That graph can be compressed, copied and dumped directly into your nix store
-- Building can be done in parallel which makes it extremely fast
+- Everything is "built" in parallel which makes it extremely fast
+- Turns every Nix Store into an automatic binary-caching layer
-- [Cachix](https://www.cachix.org/) is a binary cache which enable this
+- [Cachix/nix-community cache](https://www.cachix.org/) is a binary cache which enable this
+- Can be potentially decentralized using bittorrent
+- Have been some attempts to use IPFS

 </v-clicks>